LabKey/gradlePlugin/README.md

   * Rename "labkeyVersion" property to "releaseVersion"
   * Remove "consolidateScripts" property
 * Update module template to match versioning changes
+* Add apiJarFile configuration to replace apiCompile for dependencies on the api jar file
+* use labkeyClientApiVersion property if available for declaring dependency on labkey-client-api
+* Add BuildUtils.addBaseModuleDependencies to facilitate deploying a local server without building the base modules from source

 ### version 1.9.2
 *Released*: 21 January 2019